 The Year 11 English Literature course consolidates work done throughout the junior high school years in each of the oral, visual and written strands.
 Students will complete a range of activities and assessment that require them to analyse language and literature, as well as create texts of their own.
-While we are not offering NCEA Level 1 in 2024, students will continue to be assessed on response to studied and unfamiliar text, along with creating written and oral texts of their own, with an ongoing focus on critical thinking.
-The exact shape of those assessments is still to be determined.
+While we are not offering NCEA Level 1 in 2025, students will continue to be assessed on response to studied and unfamiliar text, along with creating written and oral texts of their own, with an ongoing focus on critical thinking.
+T